Houdini 21.0 Nodes Copernicus nodes

 Treat RGBA as Premultiplied

-Treats RGBA as premultiplied, which means multiplying the R, G, and B channels by the Alpha channel.
+Treats RGBA as premultiplied, which multiplies the red, green, and blue channels by the alpha channel.

 Inputs